April 12, 2023

 The downside to this is that there’s a bit of a barrier to entry.
 The first barrier is that Apple typically only accepts established news brands who produce high quality journalism.
 If you’re not sure if you fit this category, don’t worry.
-As Apple’s approved provider for Apple News, we can help build a case for your entry.
+As a preferred provider for Apple News, we can help build a case for your entry.

 The other obstacle is the need to convert content to meet Apple News’ format requirements.
 This is because content on Apple News is displayed natively which is what gives it that sleek, easy-on-the-eye look that makes readers keep coming back.
 But again, FlatPlan has a solution for this.
 We’re able to automatically convert and optimise your content to match the Apple News format without the need for any code or plugins on your CMS that might otherwise slow it down.